 Railings and Platform Entries

-There have been updates to platform railing and entrance gate standards.
+There have been updates to platform railing and entrance gate standards prior to updated A92 standards.
 Additional height standards for railings on scissors is the new guideline which requires the railings to be foldable as the added height results in scissors no longer fitting through standard door heights.

 As well as added height to railings, entrance gates have undergone an update.
 Flexible devices, such as chains (which were the previous norm), are no longer permitted to be used as platform gates on scissors and toe boards are required to be present on all areas of platforms.
 This will plausibly result in half height, full height or saloon style gates on scissors.
 However boom lifts will generally keep the prior standardized gates but, again, toe boards are required to cover the entrance area.